 - c.
 Pursuant to ss.
 409.983(6) and 409.983(7), F.S., the Agency shall reconcile a Managed Care Plan's actual payments to nursing facilities, including patient responsibility, and hospices for enrollees with LTC benefits as specified in the LTC exhibit. - d.
 Pursuant to s.
 409.976(2), F.S., the Agency shall reconcile a Managed Care Plan's actual payments to SIPPs for enrollees with MMA benefits to ensure actual claim payments are, at a minimum, the same as Medicaid FFS claim payments.
-Any Managed Care Plan provider payments to SIPPs in excess of FFS claim payments will not be reimbursed by the Agency or in any way increase per member per month payment to the Managed Care Plan in any current or future capitation rate setting period.
-The Managed Care Plan accepts and assumes all risks of excess payments as a cost of doing business and cannot seek additional Medicaid payments for such business decisions.
-Any inadvertent payments made by the Agency to a Managed Care Plan in excess of the FFS amount shall be overpayments and shall be recouped. - e.
+The Managed Care Plan accepts and assumes all risks of excess payments as a cost of doing business. - e.
 The Agency shall adjust capitation rates to reflect budgetary changes in the Medicaid program.
 The rate of payment and total dollar amount may be adjusted with a properly executed amendment when Medicaid expenditure changes have been established through the appropriations process and subsequently identified in the Agency's operating budget.
 Legislatively-mandated changes shall take effect on the dates specified in the legislation.
 The Agency may not approve any Managed Care Plan request for a rate increase unless sufficient funds to support the increase have been authorized in the General Appropriations Act.
 (See s.
 409.968(3), F.S.). - f.
 In accordance with s.
 409.967(3), F.S., the Agency shall verify the Managed Care Plan's achieved savings rebate specified in this Contract.